-The collision repair industry is subject to continual change in terms of regulations, technology, repair processes and changes in the strategic direction of clients, suppliers and competitors.
-The Company endeavors to stay abreast of developments in the industry and make strategic decisions to manage through these changes.
+The collision repair industry is subject to continual change in terms of regulations, repair processes and equipment, technology and changes in the strategic direction of clients, suppliers and competitors.
+The Company endeavors to stay abreast of developments in the industry and make strategic decisions to manage through these changes and potential disruptions to the traditional business model.
 In certain situations, the Company is involved in leading change by anticipating or developing new methods to address changing market needs.
-The Company however, may not be able to correctly anticipate the need for change or may not effectively implement changes to maintain or improve its relative position with competitors.
+The Company however, may not be able to correctly anticipate the need for change, may not effectively implement changes, or may be required to increase spending on capital equipment to maintain or improve its relative position with competitors.
 There can be no assurance that market environment changes will not occur that could negatively affect the financial performance of the Company.